MatadorProBr/BetterCrewLink-FAQ/README.md

 - More fun settings like hearing through cameras.
 - You can actually disable the overlay.
 - 32bit support, windows 7 support.
-- U can change the volume of alive players after u died.
+- You can change the volume of alive players after u died.
-- U can set BetterCrewLink to topmost.
+- You can set BetterCrewLink to topmost.
 - Settings actually sync between players and not half.
 - CPU usage is lower than original CrewLink.
-- U can actually press the mute key/deafen key while clicked on BetterCrewLink.
+- You can actually press the mute key/deafen key while clicked on BetterCrewLink.
 - Your mouse doesn't start to lagg because of the buggy input hook.
 - Changing the speaker setting does actually something unlike original CrewLink where it is always using the default output.
 - Compatible with CrewLink 2.0